Neck Pain

 Condition:

-A cervical disc herniation occurs when the soft inner material of a disc in the neck protrudes through a tear in the outer layer, pressing on nearby nerves.
-This can cause neck pain, radiating arm pain, numbness, or weakness.
+A cervical disc herniation occurs when material from a spinal disc in the neck extends beyond its normal boundary and may affect nearby structures, including spinal nerves.
+Symptoms may include neck pain, radiating arm pain, numbness, or weakness.

 Massage Therapy Techniques: